ogradyc01/GoldenCheetah/ChartTypes_Trends.md

 ![Metric Trends - New Curve - Metric] (https://raw.githubusercontent.com/Joern-R/GoldenCheetah/master/doc/wiki/MetricTrends_New_Curve_Edit_Estimates.jpg)

-As parameter you need to choose the CP model to use.
-And the data series to estimate on that model.
-Since not all models support all data series, depending on the selected model, some data series may be not selectable.
+As parameter you need to choose the CP model to use and the data series to estimate on that model.
+Since not all models support all data series, depending on the selected model, some data series cannot be selected.

 For the further settings see: [Curve Settings] (https://github.com/GoldenCheetah/GoldenCheetah/wiki/ChartTypes_Trends#curve-settings)